kiawnna/scripts/ExtendElementInSubAccounts/readme.md

 Use node version as defined in `.nvmrc`.
 If you currently use nvm to manage node versions, cd into the project directory and run `nvm use`.

 ### Dotenv
 Requires a `.env` file in project root, copy the contents of `exampleEnv.txt` and paste them into your `.env` file.
 Fill out each of the fields before running the script.
+Please note, the org/user secret provided in the `.env` file should be the credentials of an organization admininstrator.

 #### Modes
 There are two modes when running the delete script, GET or DELETE (as defined in the .env file).